pictograms.info

 Discussion

-Also in the Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant tested did not elicit a sufficient percentage of correct answers.
+Also in a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant tested did not elicit a sufficient percentage of correct answers.
 The comprehension score for the pictogram labeled as Eco-Mo Foundation was only 22.5 (Eco-Mo Foundation, 2001).

 The authors of the Symbol Signs study (AIGA, 1993) discuss several issues concerning this referent: